krishauser/Klampt/Python/docs/source/Manual-Math.rst

 represented as native Python lists.

 We recommend using Numpy/Scipy for more sophisticated linear algebra functionality, such as matrix operations.
-Note that Klamp't routines return/accept raw lists of numbers, not Numpy arrays.
-Hence, you must use the
+Note that some Klamp't routines return/accept raw lists of numbers, not Numpy arrays.
+Hence, you may need to use the

 .. code:: python

     x.tolist()

-method to convert a Numpy array x for use with Klamp't routines, or
+method to convert a Numpy array ``x`` for use with Klamp't routines, or

 .. code:: python